mmrqs/functionnal/README.md

 - Producer : Send messages
 - Bridge : allows the Dispatcher and the Producer to communicate

-## Technician
+## TeamTechnician

-- ConsumerTechnician : receives help request messages from drones
+- DispatcherTech : receives all the help request messages from drones and dispatch to the least busy technician

+### Technician

+- BridgeTech : allow the dispatcher to communicate with the technicians & the technicians to communicate thread-safely with the BigBoss
-- ProducerTechnician : responds to the request for help from a specific drone
+- Technician : receives the help request, handle it and then send the response to the BigBoss through a bridge

+### BigBoss

+- BigBoss : receives the handled help request, decides if the error code is correct.
+If yes, it sends it directly to the drone, otherwise it corrects it and then sends the response

 ## BigBrother